datacite/orcid_client/README.md

 Ruby gem for integrating Ruby applications with the ORCID API.

+## Features

+The following functionality is supported:

+* get all works from an ORCID record, including those set to limited access
+* create work in an ORCID record

+## Requirements

+* [ORCID membership](https://orcid.org/about/membership), needed to create, update or delete content via the ORCID API
+* valid access tokens for ORCID user accounts, collected and safely stored in your application using for example the [omniauth-orcid](https://github.com/datacite/omniauth-orcid) gem.

 ## Installation

 The usual way with Bundler: add the following to your `Gemfile` to install the current version of the gem: